dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

-# Abstract Fields and External Fields
+# External Variable Declarations and Abstract Variable Declarations

 Authors: lrn@google.com, eernst@google.com<br>
-Version: 1.0
+Version: 1.1

 ## Background and Motivation

 Dart allows abstract instance methods, getters and setters to be declared in classes and mixins.
 It allows external functions, methods, getters, and setters to be declared as top-level, static or instance declarations, and it allows external constructors to be declared in classes.

-The syntax of an abstract member is simply a declaration with no body.
-The syntax for an external declaration prefixes the declaration with the modifier `external`.

 Abstract declarations add members to a class interface, allowing statically checked usage of different implementations provided in subclasses.